IE7Pro

 IE7Pro is an add-on for Internet Explorer 6, 7, and 8 that aims to enhance the feature set provided by the browser.
 IE7Pro adds features such as tab enhancement, an ad blocker and flash blocker, mouse gestures, inline search, privacy enhancements, online bookmark service, Greasemonkey-like user script support, and plug-in support.
 IE7Pro is available in several languages – this is made possible by user translations.

-The support of the product was discontinued after the release of minor version 2.4.7, before Internet Explorer 8 was fully supported.
-The support of the product was continued again and a new version, IE7Pro 2.5.1, was released on June 2, 2010.
+The support of the product was discontinued after the release of minor version 2.4.7 before Internet Explorer 8 was fully supported.
+The support of the product was continued again and a new version, IE7Pro 2.5.1 was released on June 2, 2010.
 However, the website's forum link and the Help & FAQ link are both dead.
 As of the latest version, 2.5.1, there are still some minor incompatibility issues with IE8 (the IE7Pro icon does not display in the status bar and the flash blocker does not work).

 Overview

-IE7Pro modifies Internet Explorer's default tab management features to add several options like double clicking to close the tab, undo closing tabs, enable Super Drag n Drop where dragging a link and dropping it anywhere else on the page opens it in a new tab or dragging and dropping any selected chunk of text opens the results of searching it via the default search engine.
+IE7Pro modifies Internet Explorer's default tab management features to add several options like double-clicking to close the tab, undo closing tabs, enable Super Drag n Drop where dragging a link and dropping it anywhere else on the page opens it on a new tab or dragging and dropping any selected chunk of text opens the results of searching it via the default search engine.
 IE7Pro also adds an ad blocker that uses a blacklist of sites to block ads in web pages.
 It can also block ads delivered as rich media such as flash movies.
 It also allows crash recovery, which lets a browsing session be restored in case the browser crashed.
 The contents of a tab can be saved as an image as well.

 Mouse gesture support is also added by IE7Pro.
 It ships with a set of predefined gestures which can be customized later.
 IE7Pro adds support for UserJS and Greasemonkey-like scripts, which are site-specific JavaScript code that adds certain functionality to websites, or modifies the behavior of certain aspects of sites to make it compatible with the browser.
 It also includes a proxy switcher and a word-wheeled in-page search bar, which overrides Internet Explorer's search bar, like the search functionality in Firefox and the InlineSearch add-in for IE. Version 0.9.18 also added a spell checker.

 IE7Pro adds a button in the status bar which notifies the status of whether proxies are being used, and provides access to the configuration interface, and certain other functionality.
 Since version 1.0, it also adds a feature it calls EasyHomepage, which is similar to 'Speed Dial Browsing' in Opera 9 shows thumbnail renderings of 9 web sites in a grid, which can be visually identified and opened.
 Easy Homepage is largely developed by user FremyCompany who regularly updates the EasyHomepage.